NOMAD MANIA

 Many of these are not specific faults of the design of Nomad Mania which is excellent but by being so extensive in its lists has facilitated by personal habits.

-.
+1. Poor or Mediocre Destinations.
 One would like to think that every site in Nomad Mania is a worthwhile destination.
-With 42,000 places to see in the series, at least 10,000 of the ones in Nomad Mania could be dropped – nobody would miss them and the worthwhileness of the web site would improve considerably.
+With 65,000 places to see in the series, at least 10,000 of the ones in Nomad Mania could be dropped – nobody would miss them and the worthwhileness of the website would improve considerably.
 The goal of the series is to produce balance for each region.
 This results in poor destinations being listed.

-The series with many of these include: islands, many cities, most small towns, regional museums (ask yourself on leaving what you learned about the city), other museums (contemporary with universally bad art, religious with too much of the same thing (see below).
+The series with many of these include islands, many cities, most small towns, regional museums (ask yourself on leaving what you learned about the city), other museums (contemporary with universally bad art, religious with too much of the same thing (see below).
 One would have to do a lot of research to get the most out of every destination.
 This takes a lot of energy, time and a good internet connection.

-in some series.
+3. Repeating places in some series.
 Most zoos, aquariums, open-air museums, aviation museums, railway museums, maritime museums, malls/shopping centers, windmills, beaches and planetariums all start to look the same.
 There is little satisfaction in seeing more, except to get one more Nomad Mania tick.

 4. Cost.
 Seeing many sites in some series gets very expensive, especially museums, castles and palaces.